DataSQRL/datasqrl-examples/finance-credit-card-chatbot/creditcard-local/README.md

 #### Card Assignment Data

 This dataset represents the assignment of credit cards to customers.
-Each card has an associated customer, a card number, and a card type (e.g., “family”, “travel”).
+Each card has an associated customer, a card number, and a card type (e.g., "family", "travel").
 The timestamp indicates when the card assignment was made.

 Fields:
 - customerId: Unique identifier for the customer.
 - cardNo: Credit card number (in string format).
 - timestamp: Time of card assignment in ISO 8601 format (UTC).
-- cardType: The category of the card (e.g., “family”, “travel”).
+- cardType: The category of the card (e.g., "family", "travel").
 This may be blank if unspecified.

 Sample Record:
 ```json